 When Liz's mother died of AIDS, she decided to take control of her own destiny and go back to high school, often completing her assignments in the hallways and subway stations where she slept.
 Liz squeezed four years of high school into two, while homeless; won a New York Times scholarship; and made it into the Ivy League.
 Breaking Night is an unforgettable and beautifully written story of one young woman's indomitable spirit to survive and prevail, against all odds.

-During summer orientation, every incoming undergraduate student received a copy of The Cellist of Sarajevo, Notre Dame's 2012 selection, which will be explored in their required IDS-100 course, Perspectives on Education and Culture.
+During summer orientation, every incoming undergraduate student received a copy of In the Time of Butterflies, which will be explored in their required IDS-100 course, Perspectives on Education and Culture.
 Upper level and graduate students are also encouraged to participate in the Common Reading and may be required to read the book for some of their classes.
 Throughout the year, coursework and extra-curricular events will draw from the subjects and themes explored in the work.

 Ms. Murray will visit campus on October 7 to discuss her work with the community.
 More details are forthcoming.

 The Common Reading Program at Notre Dame of Maryland University highlights our commitment to academic excellence while recognizing the importance of community and shared experience.
 By providing the Common Reading book to our incoming first-year and transfer students, making it a focal point in IDS courses, and opening the reading opportunity to our campus as a whole (returning students, faculty and staff), we begin our academic year with many of the same thoughts, emotions and questions based on our summer reading.
 This common ground allows us to begin a year of discussion and exploration of the human experience.